coleifer/huey/docs/api.rst

     have as many as you like -- the only caveat is that one consumer process must be executed for each Huey instance.

-    :param queue: a queue instance, e.g. :py:class:`RedisQueue`.
-    :param result_store: a place to store results and the task schedule, e.g. :py:class:`RedisDataStore`.
-    :param schedule: scheduler implementation, e.g. an instance of :py:class:`RedisSchedule`.
-    :param events: event emitter implementation, e.g. an instance of :py:class:`RedisEventEmitter`.
+    :param name: the name of the huey instance or application.
+    :param bool result_store: whether the results of tasks should be stored.
+    :param bool events: whether events should be emitted by the consumer.
-    :param boolean store_none: Flag to indicate whether tasks that return ``None`` should store their results in the result store.
+    :param bool store_none: Flag to indicate whether tasks that return ``None`` should store their results in the result store.
-    :param always_eager: Useful for testing, this will execute all tasks immediately, without enqueueing them.
+    :param bool always_eager: Useful for testing, this will execute all tasks immediately, without enqueueing them.
+    :param bool store_errors: whether task errors should be stored.
+    :param bool blocking: whether the queue will block (if False, then the queue will poll).
+    :param storage_kwargs: arbitrary kwargs to pass to the storage implementation.

     Example usage: